btrotta/advent-of-code-2024/Readme.md

 generalisable this is.

 ## Day 18
 Use breadth-first search to find shortest paths.
-For part b, after adding a block, if it the block does not lie on the current shortest path we do not need to run the path-finding algorithm again since the current path will still work.
+For part b, after adding a block, if the block does not lie on the current shortest path we do not need to run the path-finding algorithm again since the current path will still work.